hphelion/documentation/commercial/GA1/commercial.undercloud-oc-config-storevirtual.md

 ### Expand backend<a name="expand-backend"></a>

-Expansion allocates new clusters to an existing backend.
+Expansion allocates additional clusters to an existing backend.
 You can select the required clusters from the list of registered clusters and add them to a backend that has already been configured.

 To expand a backend, do the following: